codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 # Building a "Reader Mode" Full Stack Application with Flask and Redis

 In this tutorial, we’ll show you how to use a Redis Data Capsule to hold web-scraping tasks in a queue.
-Those tasks will be completed in a background process, giving the user a smooth, uninterrupted web experience as the task will not slow down the web page.
+Those tasks will be completed in a background process, so the user has a smooth, uninterrupted web experience with no tasks slowing the web page down.

-Our app will create an ad-free, text-only version of a web page (for example: a [CNN.com](https://edition.cnn.com) article) that a user provides in the form of a URL.
+Our app will create an ad-free, text-only version of a web page (for example, a [CNN.com](https://edition.cnn.com) article) that the user provides in the form of a URL.

-Our app will:
+Our reader mode app will:
 - Display a homepage that prompts the user to provide a URL.
-- After the user provides a URL, a task will be added to a Redis queue, which will scrape the contents of the URL as a background process.
+- Add a task to a Redis queue to scrape the contents of the given URL as a background process.
-- The user will be presented a loading page immediately, demonstrating that the background process does not interfere with the loading of new web pages.
+- Immediately present the user with a loading page, demonstrating that the background process does not interfere with the loading of new web pages.
-- Once the tasks has been completed from the queue, a results page will display an ad-free, text-only version of the web page the user provided.
+- Once the task has been completed from the queue, display an ad-free, text-only version of the web page the user provided.

 ## Overview and Requirements

-Before building the application you’ll want to make sure you have these technologies and accounts setup and ready:
+Make sure you have these technologies and accounts setup and ready to follow this tutorial:

 - A text editor, such as [VsCode](https://code.visualstudio.com/download) or [Atom](https://atom.io).
 - A registered [GitHub](https://github.com) account and [Git](https://git-scm.com) installed.